 We are all familiar with what Rabbeinu said (Tzaddik 169 (43)) about those who merit to come to him for the holy assembly of Rosh Hashanah.
 Everyone who makes it to him for Rosh Hashanah is like another stone in the house.
 It’s brought in “Sefer Yetzirah”: “Two stones build two houses, three stones build six houses, four – twenty-four houses, five – one hundred and twenty, and so on.”
 It comes out that every single soul that joins multiples the total number of houses built.
 Likewise, Rabbeinu says (Rabbi Nachman’s Wisdom 96) that every word with which they insult, speak badly about and oppose him adds another stone to the house in the same manner.
 It is written, “In the future, Hashem will grant 310 worlds to each tzaddik.”
 Imagine how many houses there are in a single city, how many houses there are in a single nation, how many houses there are in the entire world.
 Likewise, the Holy One builds for the tzaddik 310 worlds through the multiplication of stones, which are the words with which people curse the tzaddik in this world!
 Therefore, the tzaddik loves every word that is spoken about him.
 “How precious is their greatness and immeasurable delight.”
 See there.

-Rabbeinu reveals for us a secret, that not only every word that is spoken about the tzaddik is of great benefit, but also what they speak about his followers.
+Rabbeinu reveals for us a secret, that not only every word that is spoken against the tzaddik is of great benefit, but also what they speak against his followers.
 “All the words spoken against the tzaddik and his followers are [really] very great favors, physically and spiritually.
 As we find in the Midrash (Tanchuma) on the verse, ‘You are standing upright’ (Deuteronomy 29:9): It is juxtaposed to the portion of The Curses to teach that all these curses are the very things that stand you upright” (Likutey Moharan 181).
 Fortunate are we that we merit to this.

 When Rabbeinu returned from the Holy Land he said, “I have brought you a gift – opposition.”
 When he returned from the exile, HaRav Berland shlit”a said, I have brought you a gift – opposition, and we immediately merited to all types of letters, articles, and harsh words – 310 worlds’ worth!
 What merit!
 What gifts!
 We have merited!

 Once the Rav shlit”a said: “The time will come when everyone will be against us, a time when anyone who remains a student of mine will be ashamed to go out into the street, like it was during the times of Rabbi Nosson.”
 After the persecution of the Shpoler Zeida, Rabbeinu said to his remaining students, “No, my children!
 That wasn’t my intention!
 My intention was that even on a Jewish bench they will not allow me to sit!” (from the letters of Rabbi Avraham Rechtman).
-When they transferred the Rav shlit”a from the prison in the south to Tzalmon prison in the north, the Rav recalled what Rabbeinu said: “a prizba! a prizba!” – that with every single step there has to be opposition against us (Siach Sarfey Kodesh).
+When they transferred the Rav shlit”a from the prison in the south to Tzalmon prison in the north, the Rav recalled what Rabbeinu said: “a prizba! a prizba!” – that with every single step there must be opposition against us (Siach Sarfey Kodesh).

 However, the pursuit we have today has never been seen before.

 Rabbeinu said: “’There are people who do not know me at all, yet they are still opposed to me.’
 He went on to quote the passage in the Zohar (II, 17a): ‘Come, let us deal wisely with them’ (Exodus 1:10).
 ‘How could you imagine,’ the Zohar asks, ‘that Pharaoh went up to each person and said, ‘Come, let us deal wisely with them?’
-But he put it into their hearts, etc” (Tzaddik 394).
-We’ve reached a situation where throughout the world there are people who oppose the tzaddik, including those who don’t even know him.
+Rather, he put it into their hearts, etc” (Tzaddik 394).
+We’ve reached a situation where throughout the world there are people who oppose the Rav, including those who don’t even know him.

 Rabbeinu explains in Likutey Moharan 170 that the more people that oppose the tzaddik, the more people he is able to elevate to their root on high.
 “Every person, depending on his soul and his service [of Hashem], such is the suffering he experiences.
 One person experiences suffering from his children, or from his father, or a neighbor.
-Another person is on a greater level then he; he experiences suffering from distant neighbors.
+Another person is on a greater level and he experiences suffering from distant neighbors.
 Another is still greater; he experiences suffering from the entire city.
 And there is one who is very great; he experiences suffering from the entire world.
 Now, each person, by virtue of the suffering, carries on his shoulders those people from whom he suffers.
-For when he experiences suffering from them, he carries them on shoulders.
+For when he experiences suffering from them, he carries them on his shoulders.
 But how is it possible for something physical to carry on himself so many people?
 However, as a result of the suffering, the body is subjugated, etc. Hence, by virtue of the suffering and distress, the form—the soul—radiates.
 Thus, the soul is capable of carrying upon itself numerous people.
 This is [the explanation of]: ‘O Hashem, how numerous are my tormentors’ – The more my tormentors increase: ‘many rise up on me’ – As a result, I carry, raise up and elevate many to their source.”